-The Evolve and Develop in Brighton conferences are all about bringing the European development community together to share ideas and learn from each other.
-If you have an idea for a presentation, we'd like to invite you to submit your proposal by following the guidelines below and completing the submission form no later than 7 March 2014.
+The Evolve, Indie and Develop: Brighton conferences are all about bringing the European development community together to share ideas and learn from each other.
+If you have an idea for a presentation, we'd like to invite you to submit your proposal by following the guidelines below and completing the submission form no later than

 Please keep the following in mind when you submit your proposal:

-- The conference focuses on offering delegates practical advice and inspiration so they can take something of real value back to the studio.
+- The conference focuses on offering delegates practical advice, best practise guidance and inspiration so they can take something of real value back to the studio.
 So we ask every speaker to provide a "Take Away" statement that clearly summarises what a delegate can expect to get out of the session.

-- The proposed outline you submit now must match the presentation you give at the Evolve or Develop in Brighton conferences
+- The proposed outline you submit now must match the presentation you give at the Evolve, Indie or Develop: Brighton conferences

 - Preparation is vital if you are to deliver the high-quality presentation attendees deserve

 - We do not accept sales pitches - if you would like to promote your company, service or product to our visitors in a talk, then there are sponsored sessions available for purchase please contact Andy Lane: email@example.com

 Ideas for Talks

 Based on feedback from our delegates, here are the hot topics they'd like to hear talks on: